Welcome! I am an Assistant Professor of Finance at Warwick Business School of the University of Warwick.

 Email: Tony.Hu@wbs.ac.uk

-Conferences: WFA 2025 (scheduled), Asian Finance Theory Group 2024, NFA 2023, FMA 2023 (Semifinalist for best paper in corporate finance), Finance Theory Group summer school 2023
+Conferences: EFA 2025, WFA 2025, Asian Finance Theory Group 2024, NFA 2023, FMA 2023 (Semifinalist for best paper in corporate finance), Finance Theory Group summer school 2023

 We study how "dual traders," who trade based on the information of client orders, affect price discovery.
 Closing auctions have high transaction fees and large pricing errors due to growing demand for passive investments.
 Brokers of alternative trading venues charge lower transaction fees, guarantee execution at closing auctions' prices, and engage in dual trading.
 Using a quasi-experimental shock-the NYSE closing auction fee cut-we find that alternative venues reduced pricing errors in closing auctions.
 We explain the finding with a model in which dual traders mitigate the impact of market makers' overnight inventory costs on price efficiency.

-Conferences: FIRS 2025 (scheduled), EuroFA 2022, NFA 2022, FMA 2022 (Semifinalist for best paper in market microstructure), AsianFA 2022, Microstructure Exchange, Trans-Atlantic Doctoral Conference 2021, MFA 2020
+Conferences: FIRS 2025, EuroFA 2022, NFA 2022, FMA 2022 (Semifinalist for best paper in market microstructure), AsianFA 2022, Microstructure Exchange, Trans-Atlantic Doctoral Conference 2021, MFA 2020